briankrd/Malsp-KUSTOM/README.md

 I worked on perfecting details like animations and how the lock screen reacts to different interactions to give the user the most immersive experience possible, with details like:

-Wave animation when plugging in the charger.
+- Wave animation when plugging in the charger.

-Smooth transitions when opening, closing and navigating On-screen Settings.
+- Smooth transitions when opening, closing and navigating On-screen Settings.

-Smooth notification and clock animations in all layouts.
+- Smooth animations on the clock and notifications.

-Media control animations.
+- Media control animations.

-Visual and haptic feedback when touching or swiping.
+- Visual response to overscroll and touching the screen.

-Dynamic interface elements such as status icons and notification container.
+- Dynamic interface elements such as status icons and notification container.

-## Planned features
+## Features under development

 - Animated charging icon.